mcneel/GrasshopperTemplatePackage/README.md

 You also need the Visual Studio SDK: http://www.microsoft.com/en-us/download/details.aspx?id=21835

-Using VS IDE complilation in Release mode with GrasshopperTemplatePackage as default project should produce a file named "RCPackage.vsix" inside /GrasshopperTemplatePackage/bin.
+Compiling in Release mode with GrasshopperTemplatePackage as default project should produce a file named "GHPackage.vsix" inside /GrasshopperTemplatePackage/bin.

 Updating
 --------
-Do not change the ID of the project and modify the version as stated in source.extension.vsixmanifest to trigger update.
+Do not change the ID of the project
+Modify the version as stated in source.extension.vsixmanifest to trigger update.

 Copyright